Scorpizoid/MolM/README.md

-A molar mass calculator for S80 devices.
+A molar mass calculator for Nokia E90 and S80 devices.
 Coding was done by Emil Tchekov, but I did a "facelift" for the program.

 Release history